GerritCodeReview/aws-gerrit/dual-master/README.md

     When set, this will force a reindex of gerrit at startup, so that the Gerrit index is kept in sync with the git data provided over EFS.

+* `RETAIN_FILESYSTEM`: Optional.
+Whether to retain the EFS filesystem upon stack deletion.
+Default: `false`

+    This only applies if `FILESYSTEM_ID` is not provided and thus a new EFS is created as part of the stack.
+    Note that also filesystem related resources will be retained, including mount target and mount security group.
+    This is useful when deploying a dual-master cluster using existing data as well as performing blue/green deployments.

 *Note* ha-proxies are running on ec2 instances with a ratio of 1 to 1: each ec2 node hosts one and only one ha-proxy.
 By increasing the number of desired ha-proxies then, the size of the autoscaling group hosting them also increases